Block, Inc.: Afterpay

 Afterpay is an Australian digital payment platform in which a bought product can be paid off in four installments.
-This idea made in 2008 by a then eighteen-year-old Nick Molnar was geared towards millennials and inspired by the aftermath of the 2008 Global Financial Crisis.
-Molnar and Partner/ Co-founder Anthony Eisen launched their platform in 2014 and in four years their product reached a market capitalization of around $3.3 billion dollars.
+This idea made in 2008 by a then eighteen-year-old Nick Molnar was geared towards millennials and inspired by the 2008 financial crisis.
+Molnar and Partner/ Co-founder Anthony Eisen launched their platform in 2014 and in four years their product reached a market capitalization of around $3.3 billion.
 In February 2020, Afterpay was reported to have 3.6 million active customers in the US, 3.1 million in Australia and New Zealand, and 600,000 in the UK.
-In August 2021, Afterpay and Square announced that Afterpay would be acquired by Square.
+According to ABC News (Australia) in August 2021, Afterpay had operations in the U.S., Canada and New Zealand, as well as in the U.K., France, Italy and Spain as Clearpay.
+In the same month, Afterpay and Block announced that Afterpay would be acquired by Block.
 Block paid US$29 billion in stock for the acquisition and the process was finalized in January 2022.
-Although Afterpay is now owned by Block inc., Molnar and Eisen still spearhead Afterpay’s merchant and consumer businesses.
+Molnar and Eisen continued to lead Afterpay's merchant and consumer businesses following the acquisition.
+In 2024, Molnar was promoted to the role of the "head of sales", leading all sales activity at Block while reporting to Dorsey.